jusfeel/boss_db/README.md

 ---------
 1. Install extractor

+Basically an erlang proplist extractor as Riak is written in Erlang.
+If you look at the attractor, it looks natural.

         Compile the boss_model_extractor.erl into .beam file
         Move it to /opt/beams/
         Edit advanced.config to add the path